marriaga158/ramroms/README.md

 If someone wants to create versions for other OSes, feel free.
 If there's enough interest, I might make it.
 Idk.

-If you need to contact me, I'm kelp6063 on Discord and marriaga158 on Twitter
+If you need to contact me, I'm kelp6063 on Discord and marriaga158 on Twitter.

+### Releases

+Nothing yet.
+Still under development.